Nobina as an investment

 Nobina strives to maintain a net debt/equity ratio of between 3.0 and 4.0 in relation to EBITDA.
 A higher net debt is often a result of the start of new contracts and the procurement of new buses.
 As far as possible, Nobina’s buses are financed via finance leases and loans, and are therefore recognised as assets and liabilities in the balance sheet.
 Because no buses are purchased unless new contracts are planned for start-up, the higher indebtedness is a result of Nobina growing via new contracts which, given Nobina’s endeavours to only win profitable contracts, will eventually lead to improved profitability.
 Nobina finances buses over ten years.
 However, our buses have a useful life of 14 years, which further strengthens our results moving forward.

-Nobina’s dividend policy stipulates that Nobina, under normal circumstances with consideration to Nobina’s cash flow, investment need and general operating conditions, annually will distribute more than 75 per cent of its profit before tax (EBT).
-For the 2016/2017 fiscal year, the Board has proposed a dividend of SEK 3.10 per share, equivalent to 77 per cent of earnings before tax (EBT) and a dividend yield of 5.6 per cent as per 28 February 2017.
+Nobina’s dividend policy stipulates that Nobina, under normal circumstances with consideration to Nobina’s cash flow, investment need and general operating conditions, annually will distribute more than 75 per cent of its profit after paid tax.
+For the 2018/2019 fiscal year, the Board has proposed a dividend of SEK 3.80 per share, equivalent to 76 per cent of earnings after taxes paid and a dividend yield of 5.9 per cent as per 28 February 2019.